CalebCouch/tbGIVE/README.md

 ### Uses
 1. Discovery of DIDs
-2. Putting a price on a DID to eliminate spam
+2. Putting a price on a DID